Characterization of symmetries of contact Hamiltonian systems: Contact Geometry

 \begin{defn} A \emph{contact Hamiltonian system} is a triple $(M,\eta,\cH)$ where the pair $(M,\eta)$ is an exact contact manifold, and $\cH \in C^{\infty}(M)$ is a real function called \emph{contact Hamiltonian}.
 Any contact Hamiltonian induces a vector field, called the \emph{contact Hamiltonian vector field} associated to $\cH$, defined by the equations

 \end{defn}

-One of the main differences between the symplectic and the contact settings is that in the latter the Hamiltonian flow does not preserve the Hamiltonian function.
+One of the main differences between the symplectic and the contact settings is that in the latter, the Hamiltonian flow does not preserve the Hamiltonian function.
 Indeed, it follows immediately from~\eqref{eqn:Hamvec} that

-For a symplectic Hamiltonian system, the right hand side of \eqref{eqn:nonconservation} vanishes and, therefore, the energy (i.e., in this case, the Hamiltonian itself) is conserved along the Hamiltonian flow, see~\eqref{eq:hconsen}.
+For a symplectic Hamiltonian system, the left-hand side of \eqref{eqn:nonconservation} vanishes and, therefore, the energy (i.e., in this case, the Hamiltonian itself) is conserved along the Hamiltonian flow, see~\eqref{eq:hconsen}.
 Therefore, in the contact case, unless $\cH = 0$ or $\Reeb(\cH) = 0$, one can think of \eqref{eqn:nonconservation} as encoding a ``non-conservation'' of energy.

 \begin{remark} Equation~\eqref{eqn:Hamvec} and Cartan's magic formula, imply that